sebap2004/Greggs-Project/index.md

 _layout: landing
 ---

-# This is the **HOMEPAGE**.

-Refer to [Markdown](http://daringfireball.net/projects/markdown/) for how to write markdown files.

-## Quick Start Notes:

-1. Add images to the *images* folder if the file is referencing an image.
+# Greggs Software Project Code Documentation

+This website contains the documentation for all code written by the project members.
+Click the API tab to get a comprehensive list of namespaces to search from.